MaxwellsDemon/java10modules/readme.md

-# Learning project for Java 10 and Java modules
+# Learning Project for Java 10 and Java Modules

 To build: